birksbjornaa/destinasjon-norge/README.md

 4. To install node-modules run: `npm ci`
 5. To start frontend: `npm run dev`

-## Project Members 🧔

-- Anine Løkken -
-- Oskar Emil Wavold - oskarew@stud.ntnu.no
-- Birk Strand Bjørnaa -
-- Brinje Marie Haugli -
-- Elise Flovikholm -
-- Luka Krstic -
-- Sindre Bjerklund Lindberg

 ## Tests 🧪

 To run test [go here](./src/test/readme.md#Tests).

-## Overview 🔎

-This project is a web platform specifically designed for young Norwegians searching for new destinations within Norway.
-The main goal is to offer fresh ideas and simplify the process of discovering new places to visit, ensuring the platform is user-friendly and accessible to our target audience.

-## Differnt Types of Access ⌨️

-### User

-Users have the ability to 'like' destinations, which influences the personalized recommendations they receive.
-This feature make the platfor more relevant for the users persionality.

-### Admin

-Administrators has acces to more pages then normal user.
-They have the authority to add new destinations, edit destination and delete destinations.
-This capability includes uploading images, descriptions, and essential details about each location.

-### Other

-Individuals who are not logged in still have access to the page.
-They can browse through destinations but cannot like them or access administrator pages.

 ## Technology 👩‍💻